A person's hand holding a glass of whiskey with ice cubes

 What If I Already Had a Drink?

 Some of us might be thinking, “Oh no!
-What if I already had a drink before that warning label on the medicine package caught my eye?”
+What if I accidentally drank alcohol while taking metronidazole?”
+That warning label on the medicine package could be easy to miss.

 First of all, don’t panic.
 This probably happens quite often, and usually leads to no harmful effects, according to the Emergency Medical News study.
 However, it’s good to keep in mind that this is just one study arguing against the negative effects, and even if the “metronidazole and alcohol myth” is responsible for the alcohol warning, there are still other reasons why Flagyl and alcohol are not a good mix.